-The general idea of a One Time Password is to add a second layer of authentication in order to stay ahead of cybercrime and protect your organisation against catastrophic effects of fraud on your business.
+The general idea of a One Time Password is to add a second layer of authentication in order to stay ahead of cybercrime and protect your organization against catastrophic effects of fraud on your business.
 The risk of fraud is drastically reduced if the user doesn’t only have to fill in his user name and password (something he knows) but also needs something he “has” to complete the login.
 This ‘something’ can be the user’s phone.
 This means you’ll need the user’s mobile number, but also reliable messaging routes.

 OTP is an SMS message

-OTP is a Push notification
+OTP is a Push Notification

 The Two-factor Authentication process using One Time Passwords via Push is similar to SMS OTP.
-In the login procedure to your online environment, an automated generated code is sent as a push notification to your App in the user’s phone.
+In the login procedure to your online environment, an automated generated code is sent as a push notification to your App on the user’s phone.
 Then the user has to copy that code to the login screen to verify his identity.
 This does mean you’ll need a dedicated app.